SOHAMBAGAD2811/Cultiv-AI-Tion/README.md

    - Go to your Supabase dashboard
    - Run the SQL from `supabase/migrations/quiz_schema.sql` in the SQL editor
    - This creates the `quiz_attempts` table for tracking quiz progress
+5. Set up Storage Buckets:
+   - Go to the SQL editor in Supabase
+   - Run the SQL from `supabase/migrations/storage_setup.sql`
+   - This creates the `avatars` and `analytics-data` buckets with correct permissions

 ## Development